Keyword Research: A Beginner’s Guide

 Considering this is Google we’re talking about, Google Keyword Planner is considered the most reliable tool to use.
 There are many of the standard features available that you would expect with any tool of this sort, including average monthly search volume and competition.

-However, there are some additional metrics that would be beneficial for SEO & PPC: the top of the range bid (low and high).
+However, there are some additional metrics that would be beneficial for SEO & Digital Advertising: the top of the range bid (low and high).
 This is because Google Keyword Planner is essentially designed for Google Ads.
 However, you can still perform SEO-focused keyword research on this platform, so don’t worry.
 Plus, are you going to pass up the chance to use Google’s keyword tool?
 We didn’t think so…

 Moz Keyword Explorer